kashyap010/unofficial-urban-dictionary-api/README.md

 ## Usage

-To use the Unofficial Urban Dictionary API, send HTTP requests to the appropriate endpoints to retrieve the desired information.
+To use the Unofficial Urban Dictionary API, send HTTP GET requests to the appropriate endpoints with the necessary query parameters to retrieve the desired information.
 The API supports the following endpoints:

 - `/api/search`: Search for a given word on Urban Dictionary.
 - `/api/random`: Get a random word from Urban Dictionary.